ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 : A Merkle tree algorithm specifies how to construct the tree and how to compute its root.

-Payload and Extra Data:
+Leaf Payload and Extra Data:

-: A payload is application data used to produce a Leaf.
+: A leaf payload is application data used to produce a Leaf.
 The Merkle tree algorithm determines how a payload together with extra data is used to produce a leaf.
 The simplest case is that the leaf is the cryptographic hash of the payload without extra data.